a-gave/libremesh-ansible-playbooks/README_RECIPES.md

           - lime_mac: lime-802aa8b71afc
             hostname: formica

-# customized packages and for this device, in this case is a test of compatibility for libremesh with the same packages listed at https://github.com/freifunk-gluon/gluon/blob/master/targets/ath79-generic, if this pass the test they could be added in https://gitlab.com/a-gave/libremesh-ansible-collection/-/blob/master/target/libremesh_master/openwrt_22.03.5/ath79_generic.yml
+# Customized packages and for this device, in this case is a test of compatibility for libremesh
+# with the same packages listed at https://github.com/freifunk-gluon/gluon/blob/master/targets/ath79-generic
+# if this pass the test they could be added in https://gitlab.com/a-gave/libremesh-ansible-collection/-/blob/master/target/libremesh_master/openwrt_22.03.5/ath79_generic.yml

       - name: tplink_archer-d50-v1
         packages:
         	kmod-ath10k-smallbuffers